23 11 09 pysolo icons action

 Full flexibility for self-mode and balancing of the electric grid.

-Nevertheless, the combustion of some of the pyrolysis products is not completely ruled out in the PYSOLO project.
-A main innovation of the PYSOLO technology is that the pyrolysis process can be operated in two ways: It is run by CSP during sunny hours, while it is fuelled by burning pyrolysis gas or biochar when the (stored) CSP heat is not sufficient.
+Nevertheless, the combustion of pyrogas and char is not completely ruled out in the PYSOLO project.
+A key innovation of the PYSOLO technology is that the pyrolysis process can be operated in two ways: It is run by CSP during sunny hours, while it is fuelled by burning pyrolysis gas and char when the (stored) CSP heat is not sufficient.
 The PYSOLO technology can also balance the electric grid: if necessary, the pyrolysis gas can be converted into electricity and fed into the grid.
 On the other hand, if cheap and surplus renewable energy is available from the electric grid, it can be converted into high-temperature heat energy to sustain the pyrolysis process.
 The PYSOLO process is thus a uniquely flexible system that can cope with many different conditions.

 Work Packages